After 3+ years of going to lectures, one-too-many lie-ins, and occasionally pulling all-nighters in the library, graduation i

 020 7100 8800

 - CV Drop

 With London’s population set to reach 10 million by the year 2030, the pressure to improve pollution levels, reduce waste and tackle climate change in the city is higher than ever.

 And London is well on-track to becoming one of the greenest and most sustainable cities in the world.
 With Sadiq Khan’s strategy in place to make it a zero-carbon city that is at least 50 percent green by 2050, London is quickly moving towards a more sustainable future.

-If you’re looking for graduate jobs in London, or you’re already living in the city, there are a number of ways to be more sustainable in London - and save yourself money at the same time:
+If you’re looking for graduate jobs in London, or you’re already living in the city, there are a number of ways to be more sustainable when you're deciding where to go in London - and save yourself money at the same time.

 If you can walk or cycle to work instead of driving or taking public transport, you’ll instantly be cutting down your carbon footprint – as well as getting fitter, saving money, and boosting your mood and concentration throughout the rest of the day.

 If you’re deciding where to live in London, consider how far it is to commute to work.
 If it’s possible to live somewhere within 2 miles of your graduate job, walking to work should be fairly feasible - at least in the summer months.

 If you’re already living in the city and your work is too far away to walk or cycle every day, why not set yourself a challenge – can you walk or cycle once per week, maybe even just for half of your journey?
 Once you know where to go in London you can start to navigate your journey so that it is more environmentally friendly.